rhosen/goynapin/content/english/products/product-16.md

 draft: false
 ---

-🌸 Introducing the **Large Plumeria Hair Claw (Single)** — a bold, beautiful way to style your hair.
+🌸 Introducing the Large Plumeria Hair Claw (Single) — a bold, beautiful way to style your hair.

-✨ This is **one large plumeria-shaped hair claw**, perfect for securing thick or medium hair with ease.
+✨ This is one large plumeria-shaped hair claw, perfect for securing thick or medium hair with ease.
 Its wide grip and smooth finish make it ideal for half-updos, ponytails, or twisting back the sides.

-🔹 Available in **six vibrant colors**: white, blue, pink, purple, yellow, and orange — choose your favorite or collect them all.
+🎨 Available in six vibrant colors: white, blue, pink, purple, yellow, and orange — choose your favorite or collect them all.

-🔗 Designed for both function and fashion, it holds hair securely without pulling, while adding a **pop of floral charm** to your look.
+📎 Designed for both function and fashion, it holds hair securely without pulling, while adding a pop of floral charm to your look.

 💖 Whether you want a quick style fix or a standout accessory, this large plumeria claw is simple, fun, and full of personality.